What is the formula/concept?

 How should I schedule my games if I don t know what value each opponent is worth?

-This one comes in a lot.
-"Should I schedule a good AA team I know I m going to lose to or a bad A team I know I m going to beat”.
-The answer is easy, it does not matter.
+- This one comes in a lot.
+"Should I schedule a good AA team I know I am going to lose to or a bad A team I know I am going to beat”.
+The answer is easy, it doesn t matter.
 Your team is who they are and the QRF will find you either way – if you are a middle of the road team you are going to beat some good teams you shouldn t and lose to teams you shouldn t.
 Teams that play better teams and lose generally have about the same QRF as teams that play poorer teams and win.
 The QRF will find you either way you go.

 *How does the QRF handle games played against non-MN teams?

 Two different answers.
 Because football has so few games, it was requested to include it in the calculation.